pillforge/documentation/source/MCU.rst

 .. image:: MCU.jpg

+The IC for the MCU Module is the MSP430, which is a 16-Bit Ultra-Low-Power Microcontroller.
-The CPU handles local computation, sensor management and other housekeeping tasks of the MCR.
+The MCU handles local computation, sensor management and other housekeeping tasks of the MCR.
 It must be small enough in size to be embedded into the capsule, and must operate in low-power modes to maximize the